Name: Katashi Chishiki

 Yori: Katashi has only viewed the boy from a distance as he grew, but he can sum him up in a single word: brat.
 The boy needs to stop whining about his imperfections and realize that there's no such thing as the best; only good in your own field.

 Hitomi: As long as she stops being so formal around him, he doesn't mind her.
 He never was one for manners.

 Takeo: He first encountered him when the boy defended Hitomi's honor by attacking Susumu, an act which earned him a severe caning from Katashi.
-Later on, Kodora gave the boy to him as a personal student, something which Katashi has taken as an opportunity to teach the boy both his unique fighting style and his cynical, objectivist philosophy.
+Later on, Kodora gave the boy to him as a personal student, something which Katashi has taken as an opportunity to teach the boy both his unique fighting style and his cynical, individualist philosophy.
 The two of them butted heads many times, the child once hurling a knife at him for mentioning Hitomi (who Takeo looked up to as an older sister) and Takeo at one point received a painful lashing with a tawse from Katashi for fleeing the building, but the boy seemed compelled to learn, even calling Katashi 'Sensei'.